 Tools are items that you must also attach to a Pokémon.
 Generally a Pokémon can only have one tool attached at a time and you cannot ‘replace’ it – once it’s on it’s stuck!
 (Unless something else removes it.)
 Tools usually make Pokémon deal more damage, become tougher or provide another bonus.
 An example is ‘Float Stone‘ which makes the Pokémon’s Retreat Cost equal zero – so it can retreat for free!

-The easiest way to getting started is to get a Starter Deck – they include damage counters, a brief set of rules and of course a 60 card deck that includes an exclusive holo-foil Pokémon!
-If you are learning with a friend trainer kits contain two 30 card decks and a getting started guide.
+If you want to play with physical cards a good starting option is a Theme Deck – they include damage counters, a brief set of rules and of course a 60 card deck including energy, trainers and Pokémon.
+If you are learning with a friend there are also Trainer Kits which contain two 30 card decks and a getting started guide.

 The next step is to get in touch with your local League – they will have experienced players who can help you get started.
 By playing lots of games and try different strategies you will be able to find what type of deck and Pokémon suits your style of play.

 Finally there are many strategy & deck building articles on our wonderful blog!